 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from professional negligence, errors, or omissions in your consulting work - flawed advice, incorrect recommendations, missed deliverables, or breaches of confidentiality.
-This is the most important cover for any consultant, as clients may hold you liable for business losses resulting from your advice. $500K - $5M
+Professional Indemnity Essential Responds to claims of professional negligence, errors, or omissions in your advisory work - flawed analysis, incorrect recommendations, missed deliverables, or confidentiality breaches.
+This is the single most important policy for a consultant, because clients hold you accountable for financial losses linked to your guidance. $1M - $5M

-Cyber Liability Essential Covers costs from data breaches, ransomware attacks, and privacy violations.
-Consultants often access client systems, hold confidential business data, and use cloud-based collaboration tools - all of which create cyber exposure.
-A breach of client confidential information can trigger significant liability. $250K - $2M
+Cyber Liability Essential Covers the cost of data breaches, ransomware attacks, and privacy violations.
+Consultants routinely handle sensitive client information, access corporate systems remotely, and use cloud collaboration tools - all of which create cyber exposure.
+A breach of confidential client data can trigger significant liability under the Privacy Act 1988. $250K - $2M

-Management Liability Recommended Covers directors and managers for claims relating to business decisions - employment disputes, wrongful termination, or discrimination claims.
-Particularly relevant for consultancy firms with employees. $500K - $2M
+Management Liability Recommended Protects directors and managers against claims arising from business decisions - employment disputes, wrongful dismissal, discrimination, or breaches of director duties under the Corporations Act 2001.
+Particularly relevant for consultancy firms that employ staff. $500K - $2M

-Commercial Contents Optional Covers office furniture, computers, and equipment against theft, fire, or damage.
-Most relevant for consultancies with dedicated office space and significant equipment.
-Less critical for consultants working from home or client premises. $20K - $100K
+Commercial Contents Optional Insures office furniture, computers, and presentation equipment against theft, fire, or damage.
+Most relevant for consultancies with dedicated office space and significant hardware.
+Less critical for consultants who work from home or entirely on client premises. $20K - $100K

-Disclaimer: Cover types and limits shown are general guidance based on typical consulting business needs.
-Your specific requirements depend on your consultancy type, client base, engagement size, and risk profile.
-Always discuss your needs with your insurer or broker.
+Disclaimer: Cover types and limits shown are general guidance reflecting typical consulting business needs.
+Your specific requirements depend on your consulting discipline, client base, engagement scale, and risk profile.
+Always confirm your needs with your insurer or broker.

 Business Insurance Providers for Consultants